President: Giampaolo Pioli | Editor in Chief: Stefano Vaccara

 The question is, why are collectors willing to spend so much money on a painting that they will most likely hide away in a living room where only they and their closest friends will be able to enjoy it?
 In most cases they can’t even boast of having such a possession because of the risk of theft and for insurance purposes, and therefore frequently these purchases are made anonymously and remain a secret.

 I would be the last person on earth to disparage or minimize the value of ‘art’ in all its forms.
-After all, as an academic and social critic, I’ve spent my adult life examining, analyzing, and explaining works of art.
+After all, as an academic and social critic, I’ve spent my professional life examining, analyzing, and explaining works of art.
 Yet at the same time, I frequently wonder about the value of art in a world where a good portion of the population is going hungry.

 One of the defining characteristics of ‘Civilization’ is the production of art.
 A ‘civilized’ population engages in different forms of art, but generally this only happens once they have attained the necessary levels of food security and societal harmony.
 The history of art focuses on objects made by humans in visual form for aesthetic purposes, that is, those created and valued simply for their beauty.
 A plow may be useful, and certainly it marks progress in the development of a community, but it is not art–except in the post-modern world where it may acquire ironic or referential significance.
 I’m not disputing that art is important, but what I have become adamant about is that in a world where resources are finite and people starve, buying art at astronomical sums of money should no longer be top priority and such wanton expense may even be morally unjustifiable.